Bagan Serai: Demographics and economic activities

 Shops are mostly owned by ethnic Chinese, mainly from the Hokkien dialect group who have ancestry in the southern part of China's Fujian province in the city of Zhangzhou.
 Significant amounts of Indian-Malaysians (who are mostly Tamils) work as rubber tappers in rubber estates, while the native Malays, consisting of local native Kedahans as well as Banjarese predominantly work in agricultural activity that comprises paddy planting and palm oil production.

-In addition, Bagan Serai is one of 8 sub-districts of Kerian district which includes other towns such as Parit Buntar, Bagan Tiang, Tanjung Piandang, Kuala Kurau, Beriah, Bagan Serai, Gunong Semanggol and Selinsing and it is under the jurisdiction and administration of Majlis Daerah Kerian (Kerian District Committee).
+In addition, Bagan Serai is one of 8 sub-districts of Kerian district which includes other towns such as Parit Buntar, Bagan Tiang, Tanjung Piandang, Kuala Kurau, Beriah, Bagan Serai, Gunong Semanggol and Selinsing and it is under the jurisdiction and administration of Majlis Daerah Kerian (Kerian District Council).

 Transportation

 Public transport is managed by a private company called The Red Omnibus.
 The town has a main bus stand which located at the New Town of Bagan Serai and close to Main Market of Bagan Serai.
 The bus stand also provides taxi services.
 Bus to the center of town from peripheral areas runs daily every 30 minutes.
-Express buses goes from Bagan Serai to various towns and cities including Kuala Lumpur, Georgetown, Kulim, Alor Setar, and Ipoh.
+Express buses go from Bagan Serai to various towns and cities including Kuala Lumpur, Georgetown, Kulim, Alor Setar, and Ipoh.
 There is also a train station in the town.
 Prior to the Ipoh-Padang Besar Electrified Double Tracking Project, the Bagan Serai railway station was upgraded.

 Temperatures and climate

-Yearly, Bagan Serai has relatively colder climate than other parts of Malaysia due to its location near the Straits of Malacca and away from the equator.
+Yearly, Bagan Serai has a relatively colder climate than other parts of Malaysia due to its location near the Straits of Malacca and away from the equator.
 Taiping is located relatively near and southern to Bagan Serai, which is the wettest place (with frequent rains) in Malaysia.

 No specific temperature data and precipitation are aired daily in television for Bagan Serai.
 Thus, usually town people use Ipoh data for Bagan Serai.
 However, they are not usually true as they may be occasionally correlated with Georgetown, Penang data.